Edmonton Oilers: Dynasty years (1983–1990)

 Despite off-season legal issues, the Oilers were again the top team in the NHL during the 1985–86 season, with 56 wins and 119 points.
-They won the inaugural Presidents' Trophy, the trophy given to the team with the best regular-season record.
-Gretzky, Kurri and Anderson each scored 50 goals again.
+They won the inaugural Presidents' Trophy, the trophy given to the team with the best regular season record.
+Gretzky, Kurri, and Anderson each scored 50 goals again.
 Kurri led the NHL in goals with 68, finishing with 131 points.
-Paul Coffey set a new record for most goals in a season by a defenceman (48), and just missed setting a new record for points by a defenceman with 138 (Bobby Orr scored 139 in 1970–71).
+Paul Coffey set a new record for most goals in a season by a defenceman (48) and just missed setting a new record for points by a defenceman with 138 (Bobby Orr scored 139 in 1970–71).
 Gretzky also set records for assists (163) and points (215).
 However, the Oilers failed to win their third-straight Stanley Cup, as the Calgary Flames defeated them in seven games in the second round.
-In the third period of a 2–2 tie during Game 7, Steve Smith, a rookie for the Oilers, accidentally sent the puck into his own net on his birthday.
+In the third period of a 2–2 tie during game 7, Steve Smith, a rookie for the Oilers, accidentally sent the puck into his own net on his birthday.
 This goal stood as the series-winning goal.

-1986–87 saw the Oilers capture their second straight Presidents' Trophy with 50 wins and 106 points.
+The 1986–87 season saw the Oilers capture their second straight Presidents' Trophy with 50 wins and 106 points.
 Gretzky and Kurri were first and second in the NHL point-scoring race, while Messier was fourth.
 Edmonton returned to the Stanley Cup Final and faced the same opponent as they had in 1985, the Philadelphia Flyers.
 The Oilers took a three-games-to-one lead in the series.
-However, strong goaltending by Flyers' rookie Ron Hextall forced a Game 7, which the Oilers won, 3–1.
-In the post-game celebration, Gretzky immediately passed the Stanley Cup to Steve Smith, vindicated after his costly miscue the previous season.
+However, strong goaltending by Flyers' rookie Ron Hextall forced a game 7, which the Oilers won, 3–1.
+In the post-game celebration, Gretzky immediately passed the Stanley Cup to Steve Smith, vindicated after his costly blunder the previous season.
 Hextall won the Conn Smythe Trophy.

+In 1987, the team were the subject of Bob McKeown's documentary film The Boys on the Bus.